Content created: 2008-03-19

 Being Polite.
 It has long been polite in China to provide tea to visitors.
 "Tea," for this purpose may even consist merely of warm boiled water, especially among poor people.
 (The strong preference for drinking hot, boiled water instead of cold water is probably responsible for much better public health through most of Chinese history than would otherwise have been the case.)

 Beautiful Packaging.
 Dried tea, if protected from moisture or extreme hot or cold, will keep for a year or more before it markedly deteriorates.
 (Black tea keeps slightly longer than green tea.)
 Most Chinese believe that dried tea keeps for a long time, but is also damaged by exposure to light, so tightly sealed metal or ceramic containers ("caddies") are produced for its storage.
 Today tea is often sold already packed in such containers —an example is shown here— and even very humble households are careful to use them.
-Obviously, tea caddies can become objects of artistic attention themselves and are often sold quite independently of the tea they are to contain and can become valuable collectors' items.
+Obviously, tea caddies can become objects of artistic attention themselves.
+They are often sold quite independently of the tea they are to contain and can become valuable collectors' items.

 Tea Ceremonialism.
 A considerable "cult" of tea drinking grew up as well, including both etiquette and connoisseurship.
 For example, the true aficionado knows that to drink Dragon Well tea grown near West Lake in Hángzhōu 杭州, it is best to make it with water from the Tiger's Run Spring (Hǔpǎo Quán 虎跑泉) in the same region.

 In Japan, freshly dried green tea, very finely powdered, is used for the famed "tea ceremony."
 If the tea is reasonably fresh, it can be beaten with a whisk so that the surface of the infusion becomes frothy.
 As the tea grows stale, the proteins deteriorate, and froth can no longer be produced.
 This volatile, finely powdered tea (called "macha" 抹茶 in Japanese) is carefully graded, with the best grades being extremely expensive.